Changing Your Status

 For members in Individual & Family plans or employer-sponsored group plans

-Notify Customer Service if you experience personal or family changes such as these:
+Notify Member Services if you experience personal or family changes such as these:

 - You change your name.
 For Individual & Family plans, also notify us if you change your address or phone number.